Try/phoenix/contributing.md

 ### git

 Your commits should be small.
-Avoid bundling multiple changes relating (for example) multiple different issues or bug into one commit.
+Avoid bundling multiple changes relating (for example) multiple different issues or bugs into one commit.
 Rather, create multiple smaller commits, each self-contained only changing one part of the logic[^1].

-Git commits should follow roughly the following format: `<class_name>: <commit_message>`.
-If you're working on a tool, you can use `tools: <tool_name>: <commit_message>`.
-If your commit affects something about the build system or other non-C++ related things, use `project: <commit_message>`.
-Take a look at existing commits to get a better idea as to what I mean.
+Git commit should roughly follow the [Angular Commit Message Format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit).
+The scope should be a comma-separated list of the names of the structures being changed.

-[^2]: For example, if there is an issue with the VM and you change something, then add a new API to the `script`, those should be two separate commits.
+[^2]: For example, if there is an issue with the VM and you change something, then add a new API to the `DaedalusScript`, those should be two separate commits.

 ### C++ code

-_phoenix_ roughly follows the naming convention of the standard library.
-This includes:
+_phoenix_ roughly follows the following naming conventions:

-* Class names are `snake_case`
+* Class, structure and enum names are `PascalCase`
 * Function names are `snake_case` and private member functions are prefixed with an underscore
 * Member variables are `snake_case` and private member variables are prefixed with `_m_`
+* Compile time static variables and enum members are `SCREAMING_SNAKE_CASE`

 Use `clang-format`.
 While the CI pipeline will complain about noncompliance, you can avoid unnecessary commits by checking your code before pushing.